Nullkraft/PCB_Trace_Lengths/README.md

 # PCB_Trace_Lengths
-Python program that reports the length of a gEDA PCB trace marked with 'selected' or 'connected'.
-Making traces, such as spi_clock and spi_data, the same lengths ensures that the data is clocked in at the correct time.
-The code monitors modifications to a `.pcb` file, which commonly represents printed circuit board designs.
-It identifies specific lines within the file containing certain keywords, then calculates and prints the total length of traces represented by these lines upon detecting changes.
+This program, designed specifically for gEDA PCB users, dynamically reports the lengths of traces marked as 'selected' or 'connected'.
+By ensuring that traces like spi_clock and spi_data are of equal length, the program helps maintain precise timing for data clocking—crucial for optimal circuit performance.
+The script actively watches for any changes in your .pcb files, which are ASCII formatted files used for printed circuit designs in gEDA.
+Whenever it detects updates, it calculates the total length of the corresponding traces, instantly providing you with the updated measurements.

 ## Libraries Used:
 - **re**: Used for regular expression operations.